Update 2023

 ...

-this produces a tree of;
+this produces an output of;

 01.Bakemonogatari